 Turn the noise down, limit noise exposure, and of course… protect their ears!
-Why wouldn’t we, after all, they are the only ones that they’ll ever get!
+Why wouldn’t we?
+After all, they are the only ones that they’ll ever get!
 Earplugs are often too large (even earplugs for kids) and can be a potential choke hazard.
-The best ear protection and noise reduction for children, small children, in particular, is earmuffs for kids.
+The best ear protection and noise reduction for small children is childrens earmuffs.

 It makes so much sense that you are here reading this today to take action in protecting your child’s hearing.
 Sleep and Sound offers high-quality, affordable hearing protection and noise-reduction earmuffs in Australia.

 Sound is Even Louder for Children

-Babies and kids’ ears are much more sensitive to loud noise than adults.
+Baby’s and kids’ ears are much more sensitive to loud noise than adult’s.
 A baby’s tiny ears are fragile and sensitive to sound.
-Children’s ear canals are much smaller and the sound pressure generated in their little ears is typically greater to that of adults.
-In other words, babies ears are more fragile, loud sounds are even louder and children are more sensitive to sound.
+Children’s ear canals are much smaller, and the sound pressure generated in their little ears is typically greater than that of adults.
+In other words, babies’ ears are more fragile, loud sounds are even louder, and hearing loss in children.

 Create moments of calm by providing sound relief to sensitive little ears and aiding auditory hypersensitivity.

 Are there Special Earmuffs for Babies?

-Babies heads are a lot softer than toddlers, and bigger children, the skull is still forming until 18 months.
-This is why we recommend only our specially designed earmuffs for babies for protecting their little ears.
-Our Alpine Baby Muffy Earmuffs, unlike Baby Banz Earmuffs for Babies, which has a hard plastic over the headband that can place pressure on bubs head, have a super soft, elastic headband that can be easily adjusted to the correct size.
+Our Alpine Muffy Baby Earmuffs, unlike Baby Banz Earmuffs for Babies, which has a hard plastic over the headband that can place pressure on bubs head, has a super soft, elastic headband that can be easily adjusted to the correct size.
 It will not place any pressure on the baby’s head.
 Alpine Baby Earmuffs are specially designed and recommended for babies and small children up to 36 months.